Today I’m asking you to read through the blog with the intention of sharing an experience where you learned something about communication.

-The couple walked in to my office and took a seat on the sofa.
-The couple looked normal enough, and appeared to be respectful of and courteous to one another.
-After basic introductions and “house cleaning” necessities, I asked the wife if she would explain to me why they had chosen to come for counseling.
-Like a microwave on high, she instantly set the stage with a diatribe of criticism that was primarily aimed at her husband, the man sitting only inches from her.
-But she never got to finish, because as quickly as she began, her husband began loudly defending himself from the arrows she was slinging.
+A man and woman walked in to my office and took a seat on the sofa.
+They looked normal enough, and appeared to be respectful of and courteous to one another.
+After basic introductions and “house cleaning” necessities, I asked the woman if she would explain to me why they had chosen to come for counseling.
+Like a microwave on high, she instantly set the stage with a diatribe of criticism that was primarily aimed at her fiancé, the man sitting only inches from her.
+But she never got to finish, because as quickly as she began, the man began loudly defending himself from the arrows she was slinging.
 The conflict went on for two or three minutes before I held up my hand and asked, “Can we all stop for a minute and bring our conversation down to a helpful level?”
-Both husband and wife turned their heads back and simultaneously answered, “Sure.”
+Both turned their heads back and simultaneously answered, “Sure.”

-After a few more minutes of information gathering on my part, I began talking through somewhat of a treatment plan – a course of action, and recommended that one of the first areas attempt to conquer was communication skills.
-Both husband and wife turned and looked at one another and the wife retorted, “We thought that’s one of the things we did best!”
+After a few more minutes of information gathering on my part, I began talking them through somewhat of a strategy – a course of action, and recommended that one of the first areas attempt to conquer was communication skills.
+Both the man and the woman turned and looked at one another and she said, “We thought that’s one of the things we did best!”
 I smiled, breathed in slowly, and explained, “Neither of you appear to have any trouble speaking your mind.
 But from the small sample of communication I’ve seen between the two of you, I’m telling you that throwing up on one another in a moment of hurt or anger is not effective communication.”

 It seemed that one of the primary faults in their communication with one another was that they were trading information with each other, but they weren’t really connecting.

-In a previous post I noted that the longer a couple is married, the more comfortable they become with one another.
-And although that comfort is a nice thing to experience and observe, it often has children.
+The longer people are in a relationship, the more comfortable they become with one another.
+Although that comfort is a nice thing to experience and observe, it often has children.
 Bad children.
-Children that do their best to cut corners and make everything short and easy.
+The kind that do their best to cut corners and make everything short and easy.
 The children of comfort can often be apathy, individuation, and maybe most importantly, the loss of connectivity.

-Spouses tend to get connected to their work, their hobbies, recreation, friends, and in the worst situations, intimate relationships with members of the opposite sex.
-Remember, affairs are seldom initially about sex.
+People tend to get connected to their work, their hobbies, recreation, friends, and in the worst situations, intimate relationships with members of the opposite sex.
+Affairs are seldom initially about sex.
 They’re about communication.

-A husband is weary of his wife tuning him out and assaulting him at every turn, so he begins to confide in someone that will listen – sympathize with his plight – tell him he’s right – and offer encouragement that may just be meeting a bigger need in her life at the same time.
+A wife is weary of her husband tuning her out and assaulting her at every turn, so she begins to confide in someone that will listen – sympathize with her plight – tell her she’s right – and offer encouragement that may just be meeting a bigger need in his life at the same time.

-There is no possible way to cover the gamut of dynamics needed for truly effective communication in a blog, but there are hundreds and thousands of resources available to us all that can help us begin the journey of communicating with our wives responsibly, lovingly, and intentionally.
+There is no possible way to cover the gamut of dynamics needed for truly effective communication in a blog, but there are hundreds and thousands of resources available to us all that can help us begin the journey of communicating in our relationships responsibly, lovingly, and intentionally.

 Don’t want to put in the work?
 Then don’t expect it to get better.
 Willing to make the sacrifices and put forth the effort to make it better?
-You have no idea how blessed and fulfilling your marriage can be.
+You have no idea how blessed and fulfilling your friendships, relationships, and marriages can be.

 Remember, true wisdom comes from experience.
 We can only learn so much from books or observing others.
-Having found ourselves in a place we don’t want to be, and putting forth the genuine effort to correct it or make it right, provides the fertile soil for wisdom to both be planted, and to grow.
+Having found ourselves in places we don’t want to be, and putting forth the genuine effort to correct the problem, provides the fertile soil for wisdom to both be planted, and to grow.

-So agree with your spouse to go through a “check-up from the neck-up.”
+So agree with your BFF, boyfriend or girlfriend, or spouse to go through a “check-up from the neck-up.”
 What are you learning about your own communication style or skills?